aappddeevv/zio-test/README.md

   conversion.
 The opposite direction conversion is also possible.
 If you did not have IO[E,A], you would only have the ability to convert to a Throwable sum type.
+* Type signatures is much more clear that the errors have been handled when using ZIO and that the effect is not hiding an error somewhere.

 ## Test 2